At the beginning of 2021, we received support from the EU project Green Circular Transformation, which is supported by Food and Bio Cluster Denmark.

-Green Circular Transformation: reporting the CO2 footprint of Reduced stocks'
+Green Circular Transformation: The CO2 footprint of Reduced stocks'

-Each type of stock has been compared with a traditional stock production, where for example the meat-containing raw materials came from ordinary production.
-These climate footprints consider agriculture, indirect change in the use of land (ILUC) and processing of raw material.
+Each type of stock has been compared with a traditional stock production, where the climate footprints consider factors such as agriculture, indirect change in the use of land (ILUC) and processing of raw material.

-Pilot project for the development of beach crab fisheries for feed production (2005)
+Pilot project for the development of shore crab fisheries for food and feed production (2005)

-Since 2002, the Technical University of Denmark has carried out a number of research and development projects with the purpose of utilizing beach crabs, partly for human consumption and partly for animal feed.
+Since 2002, the Technical University of Denmark has carried out a number of research and development projects with the purpose of utilizing shore crabs, partly for human consumption and partly for animal feed.